-Market risk is the risk that changes in market prices - such as foreign exchange rates, special commission and equity prices will affect the Fund's income or the fair value of its holdings in financial instruments.
+Market risk is the risk that changes in market prices - such as foreign exchange rates and special commission rates will affect the Fund's income or the fair value of its holdings in financial instruments.
 Market risk comprises three types of risks: equity price risk, currency risk and special commission rate risk.

-The Fund's strategy for the management of market risk is driven by the Fund's investment objective as per Fund's Terms and Conditions.
+The Fund's strategy for the management of market risk is driven by the Fund's investment objective as per Fund's terms and conditions.
 The Fund's market risk is managed on a timely basis by the Fund Manager in accordance with the Fund's Terms and Conditions in place.
 The Fund's market positions are monitored on a timely basis by the Fund Manager.